 Silent Disco

-Even if you can’t dance, everyone shakes away and makes a fool of themselves as they jive to their favorite tracks.
-If you take off your headset, you can occasionally hear cruisers singing along to different tunes.
-During Silent Disco, you can change your theme if you don’t like the track playing.
+Even if you can’t dance, everyone shakes away as they jive to their favorite tracks.
+When we took off our headset, we could occasionally hear cruisers singing along to different tunes.
+During Silent Disco, we could change our theme if we didn’t like the track playing.

 The Library